When are wages subject to payroll tax in South Australia?

 - salary sacrificed (pre-tax) superannuation contributions are classified as employer contributions (not employee contributions); and

-- the employer may be liable to pay fringe benefit tax on the fringe benefits provided.
+- the employer may be liable to pay FBT on the fringe benefits provided.

 - the reduced salary or wage on which the employee pays income tax is treated as taxable wages;